 - You hire help because you can’t work 20 hours a day anymore, but you end up paying your assistant more than you pay yourself.

 - You thought of listing those cool prints in your shop to make a few bucks because people said they’d buy them but you end up selling NONE.
 YES, I’ve sold *none* before.
 And now you have that printing invoice to pay and all that inventory to store.

-- Entrepreneurship is lonely.
-While you’re receiving tons of likes and encouragement on social media, your personal life and relationships suffer because you constantly have to cancel or back out of things to finish deadlines.
+- Entrepreneurship can be lonely.
+While you’re receiving tons of likes and encouragement on social media, your personal life and relationships can suffer at times because you constantly have to cancel or back out of things to finish deadlines.
 Friends won’t understand and most of them will move on.

 - Remember what I said about marital arguments and spilling coffee?
 Super cool.

-- It can get frustrating hearing how *cool* your life looks when you feel like it’s completely falling apart 95% of the time.
+- It can get frustrating hearing how *cool* your life looks when you sometimes feel like it’s completely falling apart.